zalanfulop/zalanfulop/README.md

 - 👋 Hi, I’m @zalanfulop
-- 👀 I’m interested in Data Science and Yoga.
+- 👀 I’m interested in Data Engineering and Yoga.
 - 🌱 I’m currently learning how to do a job in IT.
 And learning how to be a yoga instructor.
 - 💞️ I’m looking to collaborate on projects which help people.
 - 📫 You can reach me via email: fulopzalan@proton.me or on LinkedIN (You might wait for 10  days to get a reply, tho.)